Advay-2306/Log-Classification-System/README.md

 # Log-Classification-System

 This repository contains a system for classifying log messages using a combination of clustering, regex-based rules, and machine learning models.
-The project is designed to process and categorize log data from various sources into meaningful labels such as "HTTP Status," "Security Alert," and "Critical Error."
+The project is designed to process and categorize log data from various sources into meaningful labels such as "HTTP Status," "Security Alert," and "Critical Error", "Workflow Error" etc.

 ---